Duty To Warn: Propane Safety

 2. Get everyone out of the building or area where you suspect gas is leaking.

 3. If safe to do so, turn off your tank valve from the outside of your home.
-To close the valve to the RIGHT (clockwise).
+To close the valve, turn to the RIGHT (clockwise).

 4. From a neighbor’s home, a cell phone from across the street, or similar, call Lindell Fuels, Inc. Do NOT use your phone in the immediate vicinity of the suspected gas leak.
 You may also call 911 or your local fire department, as they are trained for such events.